Electric-G-Ltd/P100-PowerPlatform-ALM/governance/contributing.md

 ## 3. Create a Pull Request

-**Important:** Before creating a PR, ensure you understand the pipeline and CI/CD process documented in Issue #43 (25P023).
+**Important:** Before creating a PR, ensure you understand the pipeline and CI/CD process documented in #43 (25P023).

 ### PR Naming & Linking